ArpadGBondor/Web_challenge_8-Frontend_Mentor-Rock_paper_scissors_master/README.md

 Users should be able to:

-- :heavy_check_mark: View the optimal layout for the game depending on their device's screen size
+- ✔️ View the optimal layout for the game depending on their device's screen size
-- :heavy_check_mark: Play Rock, Paper, Scissors against the computer
+- ✔️ Play Rock, Paper, Scissors against the computer
-- :heavy*check_mark: Maintain the state of the score after refreshing the browser *(optional)\_
+- ✔️ Maintain the state of the score after refreshing the browser *(optional)\_
-- :x: **Bonus**: Play Rock, Paper, Scissors, Lizard, Spock against the computer _(optional)_
+- ❌ **Bonus**: Play Rock, Paper, Scissors, Lizard, Spock against the computer _(optional)_

 ## Used tools